ElegantJS/ElegantJS/README.md

 # ElegantJS
-public repositiry of ElegantJS team for IFE
+public repository of ElegantJS team for IFE